ivan-paleo/publish-micro-image/README.md

 for yourself.
 6. Why should we show only a small part of the extensive work we did?
 Let us do ourselves a favor and show how hard we work!

+Or as Cromey ([2013, 3](#ref-cromey2013)) puts it: “If we only show other people the pictures we want them to see, then the viewers will most likely reach the interpretation that we want them to have.
+What if our interpretation is wrong?
+It may be a poorly kept secret that most published images are somewhat less than “representative”, but is this right?
+What would happen to the quality of science if we only showed our most compelling images to our project leaders, lab group, or collaborators?”

 **In addition to detailed reporting** (see section [Reporting](#reporting)), **I would therefore recommend:** 1. **to keep showing a sample as representative as possible in the journal article,